-August 1 or next business day Fall Semester

-4 University Calendar 2015-2016 Undergraduate Catalog
+Fall Semester August 1 or next business day 4 Southwest in Profile 2016-2017 Undergraduate Catalog

 SOUTHWEST BAPTIST UNIVERSITY

 Southwest Baptist University is an institution of higher education offering courses that lead to both undergraduate and graduate degrees.
 Students may choose from a variety of programs of study as they pursue a liberal arts based, careeroriented education.
 The University is comprised of six colleges: the Robert W. Plaster College of Business and Computer Science, the College of Science and Mathematics, the College of Education and Social Science, The Courts Redford College of Theology and Ministry, the Geneva Casebolt College of Music, Arts and Letters, and the Mercy College of Nursing and Health Sciences.
 Areas of certification and professional areas of study are also offered.